Free delivery over PKR 5,000 · COD nationwide

 Self-help strategies work best for mild to moderate cases.
 See a urologist or andrologist if:

 Major fertility centres in Pakistan include the Australian Concept Infertility Medical Centre (Lahore, Karachi, Islamabad), Shifa International Hospital, and Aga Khan University Hospital.
-A full workup typically costs PKR 15,000–30,000.
+A full workup usually costs PKR 15,000 to 30,000.

 How Long Does It Take to Improve Sperm Count?

-Sperm take approximately 74 days to develop fully.
-This means any changes you make today — whether diet, supplements, or lifestyle — will show up in semen analysis results roughly 2.5 to 3 months later.
+Sperm take about 74 days to develop fully.
+So any change you make today, whether diet, supplements, or lifestyle, shows up in semen analysis results roughly 2.5 to 3 months later.
 Consistency matters far more than intensity.
-Stick with your plan for a full 90 days before evaluating results.
+Stick with your plan for a full 90 days before you judge the results.

 Can I increase sperm count without medication?

 Yes.
-Most men with mild to moderate low sperm count can improve their numbers through diet changes (adding zinc-rich foods, walnuts, eggs, and leafy greens), targeted supplementation (L-Arginine, CoQ10, Vitamin D), regular exercise, adequate sleep, and quitting smoking.
-These changes typically produce measurable results within 60–90 days.
+Most men with mild to moderate low sperm count can improve their numbers naturally.
+The key steps are diet changes (zinc-rich foods, walnuts, eggs, and leafy greens), targeted supplements (L-Arginine, CoQ10, Vitamin D), regular exercise, enough sleep, and quitting smoking.
+These changes usually show measurable results within 60 to 90 days.

 Which supplement is best for sperm count in Pakistan?

-For men with low motility and count, a combination of L-Arginine, CoQ10, and Lycopene — available in Argivital Sachet — has the strongest clinical backing.
+For men with low motility and count, a blend of L-Arginine, CoQ10, and Lycopene has the strongest clinical backing.
+You will find it in Argivital Sachet.
 For testosterone support, Trimo-M with Tribulus Terrestris is a proven herbal option.
-Zinc and Vitamin D3 should be added if blood tests confirm deficiency.
+Add zinc and Vitamin D3 if blood tests confirm a deficiency.

 Does heat from laptops and phones affect sperm count?

 Yes.
-Placing a laptop directly on your lap raises scrotal temperature by 1–2.8°C, which is enough to impair sperm production over time.
-Similarly, carrying a phone in your front trouser pocket exposes the testes to radiofrequency electromagnetic waves, though research on phone-specific effects is still evolving.
-Use a desk for your laptop and keep your phone in a jacket pocket or bag when possible.
+Placing a laptop directly on your lap raises scrotal temperature by 1 to 2.8°C, which is enough to impair sperm production over time.
+Carrying a phone in your front trouser pocket also exposes the testes to radiofrequency waves, though research on phone-specific effects is still developing.
+Use a desk for your laptop, and keep your phone in a jacket pocket or bag when you can.

 How much does a semen analysis cost in Pakistan?

 A standard semen analysis at a reputable lab (Chughtai, Aga Khan, Shaukat Khanum, or Excel Labs) costs between PKR 2,000 and PKR 4,000.
 It tests count, motility, morphology, and volume.
-Results are typically available within 24–48 hours.
+Results are usually ready within 24 to 48 hours.
 This is the most important first step for any man concerned about fertility.

 Liked this one?
 Get the next in your inbox.